Naseer Shamma performs with the Philharmonic Chamber Orchestra, conducted by Ahmed El Saedi at the Cairo Opera House in 2011. (Photo: Sherif Sonbol)

 Shamma established Beit Al-Oud Al-Arabi (The Arabic Oud House) to teach people how to play what he calls the "grandfather" of stringed instruments.

-He has introduced the oud to dozens of young musicians, with many of them describing Shamma as a "free spirit" and innovative, open and "forceful artist."
+He introduced the oud to dozens of young musicians, with many of them describing Shamma as a "free spirit, an innovative, open and forceful artist."

-Wisdom Hall, El-Sawy Culturewheel, 26 July Street, Zamalek, Cairo
+Wisdom Hall, El Sawy Culturewheel, 26 July St., Zamalek, Cairo